Arrival in Kathmandu and transer to the Hotel which is close to the multitude of shopping centre and restaurants.

 These are the Makalu Barun National Park and the Kanchenjunga Conservation Area.
 Trekkers can also set up a camp for the night in the base camps of Mt.
 Makalu and Mt.
 Kanchenjunga, There are also other places of attraction along the route and these are the Arun River and the Tamor River.

 The two rivers form the major tributaries of the great Sapta Koshi River.
 There are other things that encompass the entire route.
-They are – rocky outcrops, alpine grasslands, low river valleys, sub-tropical and dense temperate forests.
+They are – rocky outcrops, alpine grasslands, low river valleys, and sub-tropical, and dense temperate forests.

 * Spectacular view of the Mt.
 Makalu and Kanchenjunga